Davy Crockett: King of the Wild Frontier: Production

 Most footage was shot in Tennessee and Wildwood Regional Park in Thousand Oaks, California.

 The three segments comprising the film, which originally aired on Walt Disney's Disneyland, were popular enough for Walt Disney to release them theatrically.
 The film remains Disney's most successful television film project, inspiring two prequel episodes for the television series which were later released in theaters as Davy Crockett and the River Pirates.

+Home Video

+The film was released on video in 1980, 1985, and 1993.
+It was released on DVD on Sep 07, 2004.
+On November 10, 2015, the films were released on Blu-ray on a "60th Anniversary Edition" set through the Disney Movie Club.